• Templates

 Untitled design (4)

-One school we connected with about document management in the remote environment was happy to report that while e-signing was their greatest challenge in moving to an entirely digital environment, they could make this move with a single PDF tool.
+One school we connected with about document management in the remote environment said that e-signing was their greatest challenge in moving to an entirely digital environment.
+They were especially pleased that in their quest for finding the right tool, they discovered they could take not only the signing process into the digital space, but move their entire document management with a single PDF tool.

 Before the pandemic, the school managed its documents in paper format, requesting ink signatures, both internal and student-facing, on paper documents.
-But with the move to a more digital environment, the school's administrative staff quickly had to find a solution to get students to sign PDF forms and to support coordinators in signing documents electronically, a challenge they met head on with the eSign tool from Smallpdf.
+As everything moved to a more digital environment, the school's administrative staff quickly had to find a solution to get students and parents to sign PDF forms.
+At the same time, they had to support coordinators in signing documents electronically, a challenge they met head on with the eSign tool from Smallpdf.

 Resources for Resourceful Schools